Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Conclusion

-\begin{itemize} \item Compared to traditional colour-selection criteria, the approach is attaining high coverage in AGN candidates while achieving near-perfect separation of galaxies not featuring an AGN component.
-Reliably separating these different sources allows for creation of subsets with high purity which are vital for the cosmological objectives of the \Euclid mission. \item By demonstrating that VIS images alone can generate reliable and extensive samples of AGN and QSOs, our method showcases the impressive capabilities of \Euclid's imaging.
-Given the future of the mission will cover $\mathrm{14\,000 \;deg^2}$, the ability for AGN identification using only VIS allows for the possibility of some science aims to be met without the immediate need for integration of multiple data sources.
-This can significantly reduce time and complexity for processing and analysing the data. \item The application of diffusion models with minimal adaptations for astronomical imaging highlights the potential for the use of more advanced machine-learning tools and pipelines for future \Euclid data, as well as other scientific data sets.
-The ability to leverage models that can process large volumes of data efficiently, without costly and extensive specialised tuning, will be vital as scientific data sets continue to increase in size and complexity. \item Although our model performs well without significant optimisation for our use case, we provide insights into the behaviour of the model given the challenges presented with astronomical imaging.
-We show how the assumptions of machine-learning literature can result in non-optimal training, especially when it comes to the noise scheduler and training losses.
-By highlighting these inefficiencies, we can see where progress can be made in both astronomy and machine-learning domains. \item Because this is the first use of these pipelines for such an application, we have routinely provided guidance on improvements and next steps to refine this work.
-Enhancing the model's precision, improving the efficiency of both training and inference, as well as expanding its capabilities, will only increase its impact. \end{itemize}
+\begin{itemize} \item Compared to traditional colour-selection criteria, the approach attains high coverage in AGN candidates while achieving near-perfect separation of galaxies not featuring an AGN component.
+Reliably separating these different sources allows for the creation of subsets with high purity, which are vital for the cosmological objectives of the \Euclid mission. \item By demonstrating that VIS images alone can generate reliable and extensive samples of AGN and QSOs, our method showcases the impressive capabilities of \Euclid's imaging.
+Given that the future of the mission will cover $\mathrm{14\,000 \;deg^2}$, the ability for AGN identification using only VIS allows for the possibility of some science aims to be met without the immediate need to integrate multiple data sources.
+This can significantly reduce the time and complexity of processing and analysing the data. \item The application of diffusion models with minimal adaptations for astronomical imaging highlights the potential for the use of more advanced machine-learning tools and pipelines for future \Euclid data, as well as other scientific datasets.
+The ability to leverage models that can process large volumes of data efficiently, without costly and extensive specialised tuning, will be vital as scientific datasets continue to increase in size and complexity. \item Although our model performs well without significant optimisation for our use case, we provide insights into the behaviour of the model given the challenges presented with astronomical imaging.
+We show how the assumptions of machine-learning literature, particularly regarding fixed noise schedules, can result in non-optimal training on data with a high dynamic range and large variations in S/N. By highlighting these inefficiencies, we identify a clear direction for future progress in both astronomy and machine-learning domains through the development of adaptive, data-aware training strategies. \item Because this is the first use of these pipelines for such an application, we have routinely provided guidance on improvements and next steps to refine this work.
+Enhancing the model's precision, improving the efficiency of both training and inference and expanding its capabilities will only increase its impact. \end{itemize}